 Coroyawa Pro 20* (now on sale)

-A model with an excellent balance between "shock absorption" that reduces the risk of femur fracture, and "stability during movement" and "weight capacity" that are important during nursing and care.
+A model with an excellent balance between "shock absorption" which reduces the risk of femur fractures, and "stability during movement" and "weight capacity" which are important during nursing and care.
 It has been adopted at medical institutions and nursing homes.

 *Former product name "Coroyawa Pro 27".

 A new "mat type" was launched in November 2020.
 It is thinner, less slippery to place, and lighter.

 Just by placing it at the bedside, you can easily take measures fractures from falling in the facility.
 The slope can be selected according to the situation and the layout of the room and bed.
 The slope can be installed on two or three sides.

 There is also an "installation type" that installs the "Coroyawa Pro" in the entire room or in a part of the room.

 The "mat type," which does not require installation, is ideal for those who want to focus on preventing falls and fractures around the bed.
 The mat type can be carried around.

 The key to choosing the right type and size is to pay attention to the position of the bed in the room!

 ・A 2-sided slope is best when the short side of the bed is in contact with the wall of the room.